 A Brief History

-Below (in chronological order) are the websites I designed and developed for personal reasons (as opposed to professional ones).
+Below (in chronological order) are the websites I designed and developed independently for personal purposes.

 Originally Published in 1995 | Redesigned in 2019